swcarpentry/git-novice/_episodes/01-basics.md

 > the same files concurrently.
 {: .callout}

-> ## Paper writing
+> ## Paper Writing
 >
 > *   Imagine you drafted an excellent paragraph for a paper you are writing, but later ruin it.
 How would you retrieve
 >     the *excellent* version of your conclusion?
 Is it even possible?
 >
 > *   Imagine you have 5 co-authors.
 How would you manage the changes and comments they make to your paper?
 >     If you use LibreOffice Writer or Microsoft Word, what happens if you accept changes made using the
 >     `Track Changes` option?
 Do you have a history of those changes?
 {: .challenge}